TJPras/advent-2024/README.md

-"Project for 2024 Advent of Code Solutions"
+Project for 2024 Advent of Code Solutions using Java